ranfysvalle02/mdb-engine/examples/vector_hacking/README.md

 ### Backend Features

-1. **Initializes the Runtime Engine** - Connects to MongoDB and sets up the runtime
+1. **Initializes the MongoDB Engine** - Connects to MongoDB and sets up the engine
 2. **Registers the App** - Loads the manifest and registers the "vector_hacking" app
 3. **Creates Data** - Inserts sample documents (experiments)
 4. **Queries Data** - Demonstrates find operations with automatic app scoping